-Your profile will contain basic identity information like your full name, any name changes, your age, address and previous two addresses along with how long you’ve lived at your current and previous addresses.
+Your profile will contain basic identity information like your full name, any name changes, your age, address and previous two addresses, along with how long you’ve lived at your current and previous addresses.
 Any incorrect information recorded here can cause considerable problems with any credit application, so it makes sense to check that it’s recorded correctly.

 As well as your overall credit score, this is the section to which lenders will be paying the most attention.
 It shows a summary of all your accounts, which will typically include your mortgage, credit cards, bank accounts and mobile phone contracts.
-It will show the previous 12 months of transactions and balances.
+In addition, it will show the previous 12 months of transactions and balances.
 Missed payments will show up here, along with information about how your account has been managed.
 These are two factors that can very quickly drive your credit score down.

 If your credit score is lower than you expected, this is where you should find out the reasons why.
 Just a couple of missed payments can have a dramatic effect.
-To avoid them in future make sure you talk to your lender if you suspect you might be unable to make a payment.
+To avoid them in future, make sure you talk to your lender if you suspect you might be unable to make a payment.
 An agreed payment holiday won’t show up adversely on your credit report.

 Your entry on the electoral roll is used to confirm your identity.
-One of the simplest ways you can improve your creditworthiness is by registering to vote if you’re not already on the register.
+So one of the simplest ways you can improve your creditworthiness is by registering to vote if you’re not already on the register.
 This will show any addresses you’re linked to, as well as guaranteeing your right to vote in the future.

 Do you have any other names by which you’re known?
-This might be because you’re a performer, or have a professional name for some other reason.
+This might be because you’re a performer or have a professional name for some other reason.

 Public record information

-Every time you apply for credit and a search is made on your report, it’s shown here.
+Every time you apply for credit and a search is made on your report; it’s shown here.
 This lets lenders know if you’re regularly applying for credit, which can be a warning signal that you’re either borrowing too much or are having problems managing your finances.
 Look out here for any searches you don’t recognise, as too many could be detrimental to your future applications.

 Financial associate searches

 The Credit Industry Fraud Avoidance Service or CIFAS is a record of any fraudulent activity that has taken place.
-This section will normally be empty, but if you find something listed that you don’t recognise you should immediately contact CIFAS who will investigate further.
+This section will normally be empty, but if you find something listed that you don’t recognise, you should immediately contact CIFAS who will investigate further.

-The ‘Gone Away Information Network’ or GAIN, is a record of people who have moved away from an address without informing those to whom they owe money where they have moved to.
-If something shows here and it’s an honest mistake you should immediately contact the organisation to whom you owe money and pay back any arrears.
+The ‘Gone Away Information Network’ or GAIN is a record of people who have moved away from an address without informing those to whom they owe money where they have moved to.
+If something shows here and it’s an honest mistake, you should immediately contact the organisation to whom you owe money and pay back any arrears.
 You should then request that your GAIN entry is removed.